-Starting in the second half of 2018, Niger experienced a surge in attacks by non-state armed groups affiliated with Islamic State or al-Qaida, adding a new challenge in the form of mines of an improvised nature.
-Attacks were concentrated in the western Tillabery and Tahoua regions, employing a range of artisanal explosive devices, including anti-vehicle mines, victim-activated pressure plate devices that appear to meet the APMBC definition of anti-personnel mines; and command-detonated devices (which are not mines under international law).8
+Since 2018, Niger has experienced a surge in attacks by groups affiliated with Islamic State or al-Qaida, adding a new challenge in the form of mines of an improvised nature.
+Attacks were concentrated in the western Tillabery and Tahoua regions bordering Mali and Burkina Faso, and the south-eastern Diffa region bordering Chad.
+A range of explosive devices were used, including anti-vehicle mines; artisanal victim-activated pressure plate devices that appear to meet the APMBC definition of anti-personnel mines; and command-detonated devices.11 disabled in June 2019 by an improvised mine on the outskirts of Ouallem town (Tillabery region).

-A mine or improvised explosive device (IED) detonation in January 2019 injured four Niger soldiers near Titahoune (Tillabery region)9 and an improvised device detonated under a convoy of vehicles in an ambush by insurgents in Tillabery in May 2019 during which 28 soldiers were killed.10 A 12-ton armoured US Army vehicle was disabled in June 2019 by an improvised mine on the outskirts of Ouallem town (Tillabery region).
 The device was activated by a pressure plate linked to an 81mm mortar.
-Its explosion detonated a main charge consisting of nearly a dozen 60mm mortar shells.11
+Its explosion detonated a main charge consisting of nearly a dozen 60mm mortar shells.
+14 A car bomb attack on a Nigerien army base near the border with Mali in July started an assault in which insurgents killed 18 Nigerien soldiers.
+15

+A mine or improvised explosive device (IED) detonation in January 2019 injured four Niger soldiers near Titahoune (Tillabery region)12 and an improvised device detonated under a convoy of vehicles in an ambush by insurgents in Tillabery in May 2019 during which 28 soldiers were killed.13 A 12-ton armoured United States (US) Army vehicle was